COVID-19 & Award USA: Information and Resources

 In the meantime, Participant teams can discuss alternative locations and routes if necessary and continue to increase their preparedness remotely with the guidance of their Adventurous Journey Supervisors.
 For Participants that have not yet started working on this section, this is a great time to dig into the Training and Preparation section.
 Look through the list of topics in the Training and Preparation section of the AJ in the ORB and make sure that AJ teams feel fully trained and ready for their trips when the time comes!
 Below are some training resources:

-- REI provides great guidance to backpacking beginners.
+- REI provides great guidance to backpacking beginners and has videos featuring a wide variety of instructive material.

 - Our friends at Outward Bound have also shared this Beginners Guide to the Backcountry.